swolewizard/MinecraftUpdaterForWindows/README.md

 when it updates incase something goes wrong. then update the server jar and start the server back up in screen so its in the background.

 ## Configuration
+Make sure you have a .bat in your server directory where updater.py is located, called 'Manual_run.bat' with

+`@ECHO OFF`
+`java -Xms16384M -Xmx16384M -jar minecraft_server.jar`
+`pause`

+### Make sure your server starts with a GUI

 ### Latest vs. Snapshot
 UPDATE_TO_SNAPSHOT = <True,False>